Experimental Design Details

 The intervention focusses on the first two semesters, each consisting of six compulsory courses.
 A business simulation course takes part in the first week of the first semester, leaving five courses to be completed in the remainder of the first semester.

-Given that the institutional setting features a very salient rule of completing 30 credit points per semester, our experimental design is based on the notion that students set themselves a target (number of credit points to be completed) for each semester.
+Given that the institutional setting prescribes a very strict rule of completing 30 credit points per semester, our experimental design is based on the notion that students set themselves a target (number of credit points to be completed) for each semester.
 We expect that for most students, this target should be equal to 30 credit points (or 35 credit points if the respective student aims at completing the math course scheduled for the second semester already in the first semester).
 Our design furthermore builds on the notion that students, depending on their perceptions of how study effort translates into academic achievement, adjust their study effort in order to meet the target.

 Survey data collected from an earlier cohort of students suggest that a large share of students do not complete 30 credit points per semester, delaying their graduation.
 At the same time, the survey also suggests that most students do not work full time even if one aggregates the hours worked to study and the hours worked to earn income.
 This pattern is consistent with the notion that many students set their individual target performance to the institutionally prescribed level of 30 credit points per semester, but underestimate the study effort needed to meet this target.
 The intervention is meant to provide information that should help students to correct a possible misperception regarding the effort-performance link.
 Specifically, we inform students about survey-based estimates of the likelihood to meet a target of 30 credit points, conditional on different effort levels.
-The webpage presenting the information makes explicit that these estimates report only correlations, and that the information provided is not sufficient to derive predictions about individual performance.
+The webpage makes explicit that these estimates report only correlations, and that the information provided is not sufficient to derive predictions about individual performance.
 The purpose of the trial is to test whether students make use of the information provided to update their perception of how much study effort is needed in order to meet a target of 30 credit points, and whether this translates into a change in effort and performance.
 The surveys implemented in treatment and control will enable us to analyze (a) if students have fixed targets, (b) what these targets are (number of credit points students plan to complete), and (c) the students' perceptions regarding the study effort needed to meet a target of 30 credit points.
 The fact that we repeat the survey on (b) and (c) will further allow us to test (d) if the treatment shifts the targets, and (e) if it shifts perceptions.
 One should note, however, that the surveys used to elicit targets and perceptions are not incentivized.
 Hence, it is possible that we will not be able to detect a shift in perceptions even if it is present.

 The webpage hosting the experiment is designed such that students can log in and view the information provided only once.
 This is meant to limit spillovers of the treatment to students in the control group.